 Note: See the 7450 ESS, 7750 SR, 7950 XRS, and VSR Basic System Configuration Advanced Configuration Guide for Classic CLI for information about advanced configurations.

-This guide is organized into functional chapters and provides concepts and descriptions of the implementation flow.
+This guide is organized into functional chapters and provides concepts and descriptions of the implementation flow, as well as Command Line Interface (CLI) syntax and command usage.

 The topics and commands described in this guide apply to the: